How Blazor Framework is Better Than JavaScript Frameworks?

 • Simple to learn and implement

-• Provides cross-platform compatibility across all browsers
+• Cross-platform compatibility across all browsers

 Cons

-• Asynchronous programming can be difficult to manage and may lead to complex code.
+• Asynchronous programming can be difficult to manage and may lead to complex code

 Popular JavaScript Frameworks